ren-lab/deltaSVM/README.md

 Here, we provide scripts and resources to make predictions for differential binding to SNPs of those 94 TFs.
 For few SNPs of interest (<1,000), our web server [GVATdb](http://renlab.sdsc.edu/GVATdb/) is recommended.
 To predict a large set of SNPs, you can clone this GitHub repo and run it on a local server.

+## Dependency
+[pysam](https://pysam.readthedocs.io/en/latest/api.html) is requried to run the software.
+You can install pysam using conda or pip.

 ## Quick Start
 First, you need to obtain a list of SNPs and reference genome in fasta format(.fa file) with index(.fai file).
 In this repo, we used `input_snp.tsv` as the input SNPs and `hg19.fa` as the reference genome.